muneer78/muneer78.github.io/_private/2024-07-19-we-dont-have-people.md

 ---
 date: 2024-07-19
-title: "We Don't Have People"
+title: We don't have people
 tags: trauma
 layout: post
 ---